AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 3. I need to understand the "slow start" effect: why the instant transfer speed is 1.2 MSps/s initially and after reading 60K-65K samples it gets more then twice faster, 2.6 MSps/s.
 Can we control it?
 If we acheive stable 2.6 MSps/s transfer rate, we can capture the data from 54 microphones at full 48Ksps rate.
+My current hypothesis is that it is related DVFS (Dynamic Voltage and Frequence Scaling).
+I am going to investigate it and update this post according to the results.

 4. The next step would be to connect a bunch of I2S microphones to the FPGA and transfer real audio data to the SBC.